 We are going to let the cheese cure in the fridge for 24 hours.
-During those 24 hours get rid of the whey and salt two or three times.
+During those 24 hours get rid of the whey and salt the cheese two or three times.

 Also, there is nothing like feta cheese and a perfectly cut sweet watermelon in the summer!
 Sweet and salty, dry and juicy… It’s a perfect combination.

 Before we are done here, let me just say that we just made a large batch of feta cheese.

 There is no need to leave all of it in the fridge unless you are having company and you know that you are going to use all of it in the next 10 days or so.

 There are a couple of ways to preserve feta cheese…

 You can cut your cheese into cubes, pack them in a jar and top it with olive oil.
 Go ahead and add rosemary and garlic in the oil and it will season your cheese as well.

 It’s so tasty and as long as the cheese is under the oil and you keep everything clean, you can leave your jars at room temperature.

 Another way to preserve your feta cheese (and a cheaper way since olive oil is expensive…) is to freeze it.